 in whom we have redemption through His blood, the forgiveness of sins. – Colossians 1:14

 Before I get into this, I want to be clear.
-Jesus most definitely died for your sins so that you could be forgiven, escape judgment, and receive everlasting life.
+Jesus most definitely died for our sins so that we can be forgiven, escape judgment, and receive everlasting life.
 There’s a heaven to gain and a hell to shun.
 Only by faith in the cross of Christ can a person be saved.
 There is no hope apart from Him.

 Now don’t think that I just contradicted myself.
 You may have (like me) always assumed that Jesus dying for sins and Jesus paying for sins is the same thing.
 But it’s not.
-And it is an important distinction.
-I’m not arguing about Jesus dying for sins.
-Of course, He did.
-I’m saying that He didn’t pay the debt of sin.
+And there is an important distinction.

 2 – The Bible in all places teaches forgiveness of sins, not payment for sins.
 There’s a difference.

 Think about it.
 Is there not a difference between someone forgiving a debt and someone paying a debt?
 If you owed someone a lot of money and a third party paid that debt, what need is there for forgiveness?
 The debt is paid.
 You’d be thankful that the debt was paid, but you wouldn’t need forgiveness.
 However, if you owed someone money and that person canceled the debt, that would be forgiveness.
 See the difference?